Iraj Castle

-Iraj Castle (قلعه ایرج Qal'eh Iraj) is a fortification built in 4th or 5th century AD in the central region of Ray, Sasanian Empire, near modern-day Asgarabad-e Abbasi, Iran.
+Iraj Castle (قلعه ایرج) is a fortification built in 4th or 5th century AD in the central region of Ray, Sasanian Empire, near modern-day Asgarabad-e Abbasi, Iran.
 The monument is known for its peculiar design: large defensive walls with embedded rooms and arches, with towers at regular intervals, enclosing a vast empty interior of 190 hectares (470 acres).

 The design is similar to several other Sasanian campaign bases.
 The permanent service members supposedly occupied the walls and the rooms inside it, while the empty interior would be occupied by tents or used for training or military assemblies.
 It probably served as a central military base for operations elsewhere, especially against the incursions of nomadic nations in the north.

 Description and purpose

 The structure consists of an empty area approximately 175 ha, surrounded by a wall 15–22 m in width and up to 25 m in height.
 It featured 148 densely spaced towers and four monumental gates.
 The massive walls contained a wealth of embedded structures: a row of around 828 rooms (circa 12 m2 in size) and hundreds of monumental arches, evoking royal Sasanian architecture.
 The structure was further protected by a ditch around the wall.
 A population of 2,000-6,000 could have been accommodated in the walls.
 Despite this strong architectural focus on the walls, there were no permanent buildings in the interior space.